soccin/Compgen2016_VariantCalling/Labs/2_Mapping/exercises/1_DNAMapping.md

 	$ROOT45/Labs/man/STAR/STARmanual.pdf
 ```

-Note, all the mappers output uncompressed plain text SAM files so you can look at them with `more` or `less` or maybe open them with an editor.
+Note, all the mappers can output uncompressed plain text SAM files so you can look at them with `more` or `less` or maybe open them with an editor.
 In fact if you take the first 10-20 lines (with head) you can maybe even open them in excel or some other spreadsheet program.

 Some things to do.